conan-io/docs/tutorial/consuming_packages/getting_started/the_flexibility_of_conanfile_py.rst

-To create the Conan recipe we declared a new class that inherits from the ``ConanFile`` class and set the information defining different class attributes and methods:
+To create the Conan recipe we declared a new class that inherits from the ``ConanFile`` class.
+This class has different class attributes and methods:

 * **settings** this class attribute defines the project-wide variables, like the compiler, its version, or the OS itself that may change when we build our project.
 This is related